Get Started

 Learn to diagnose and treat movement dysfunction to help people live healthier lives.

-Our graduates practice in hospitals, rehabilitation centers, outpatient clinics, schools, long-term care and skilled nursing facilities, community and home health agencies, and corporate sites.
-Many graduates work also in prevention and wellness services, clinical research, and leadership positions.
+Our graduates are tomorrow's leaders in healthcare, who practice inter-professionally in hospitals, inpatient rehabilitation centers, outpatient and private practice clinics, schools, long-term care and skilled nursing facilities, community and home health agencies, corporate sites, sports medicine and performance clinics, and across branches of the U.S. Department of Defense and first responders.
+Many graduates work also in prevention and wellness services, clinical research, and healthcare leadership positions.

 Exercise Science to Doctor of Physical Therapy